gzoller/ScalaJack/README.md

 ```
 The handler consists of 2 functions: one that accepts a string (for reads) and produces the appropriate object, presumably with whatever necessary manipulations you wish on the string, and another function for renders that accepts an object from your value class and produces whatever string value you wish for the JSON.

-# MongoDB (Casbah) Persistence
+# MongoDB Persistence

+**NOTE:**  As of version 4.5.1 ScalaJack supports the new asynchronous MongoDB drivers for Scala, deprecating Casbah support.
+If you need Casbah, version 4.4.6 is the last version supporting Casbah.

-ScalaJack doesn't wrap MongoDB or Casbah persistence libraries--that's not its mission.
-It does provide a way to convert case classes (and traits)to/from DBObjects.
+ScalaJack doesn't wrap the MongoDB persistence libraries--that's not its mission.
+It does provide a way to convert case classes (and traits)to/from Documents.
 You'll need to include the mongo support package:

 ```scala
 import co.blocke.scalajack._